- Why Engineering Careers Are Constantly in Demand

 Each day the necessities of our lives, from the roads we drive to the clothing we wear, must be repaired or replenished.
 Consequently, engineering disciplines must continuously train new students to keep pace.

 Not only does the demand for engineers never cease, but demand can spike due to unforeseen circumstances.
 Dealing with things like floods, droughts, hurricanes, and blizzards requires the expertise of civil engineers.
 As a result of climate change, these events are more frequent so the demand for civil engineers will be almost endless.

 Engineers are Needed All Over the World

-Engineers who work abroad not only earn a great salary, their compensation also typically includes travel, housing, and food allowances, health and life insurance, and bonuses.
+Engineers who work abroad not only have insurance and bonuses.
 While working abroad as an engineer is exciting for single people, it can be hard on those who have families because they work away from home for months or years at a time.

 There Aren’t Enough